fogskum/writeups/tryhackme/LazyAdmin/README.md

 -oN for output as normal format
 ```

-**TODO: add result**

-We can see SSH on port 22 and Apache running on port 80.
-Let's navigate to the site using the browser to take a look.
+Nmap comes back with SSH on port 22 and Apache running on port 80.
+Let's start exploring the site using the browser.
 We can see that the site is using SweetRice CMS.

 **TODO: add screenshot**